bbauska/W3Cx-5of5/README.md

 This will be true only is age is more than 12 and less than 14.

 If I set the variable to 13, it will print &quot;I&apos;m a young teenager&quot;
-because both tests here, &gt; 12 and &lt; 14, are true.
+because both tests here, > 12 and &lt; 14, are true.

 I can use also the OR operator.